 Abstracts may be submitted for a short oral presentation about interesting, innovative, helpful, and/or unique clinical activities.
-Each accepted speaker will be allocated seven minutes (a five-minute presentation plus a two-minute Q&A) and will be grouped by a broad theme.
+Each accepted Presenting Author will be allocated ten minutes (an eight-minute presentation plus a two-minute Q&A) and will be grouped by a broad theme.
 These will be clinically-oriented talks with a focus on process rather than a lengthy history of the procedure.
 Practical solutions that others can access, and implement will be given highest priority.

 - Supporting Document is OPTIONAL and must not exceed 1 page in length.

-The submission type will not be a part of the review process and will not be published in the Journal of Applied Clinical Medical Physics.
+The submission type will be reviewed by the Spring Clinical Meeting Subcommittee and will not be published in the Journal of Applied Clinical Medical Physics.

 Enter TitleEnter your title.

 Select Submission CategoryChoose the category most closely related to your submission, then click submit at the bottom of the page.

 Early-Career Investigator Symposium

 Select Taxonomy and KeywordsEnter taxonomy information and up to three keywords.